Goodmanham: Middle Ages

 In the Anglo-Saxon period, after the recall of the Roman legions, the village reached a position of great importance and fame.

 According to Bede in the Ecclesiastical History of the English People, Goodmanham was the site of a heathen temple.
 His account begins with Eadwine of Deira calling a meeting of his wise men regarding whether or not to adopt Christianity in 627 CE.
 He describes how the primus pontificum ("high priest") Coifi gave speech about the uselessness of worshipping the traditional gods and supported adopting Christianity.
 After breaking taboos such as mounting a stallion and bearing arms, both of which were provided by the king, he rides to the temple at Goodmanham and orders it to be torn down and burnt by his companions.
 Some aspects of this narrative are historically accurate such as the name of Goodmanham and likely the name Coifi.
 The general description of the temple is also consistent with evidence of religious buildings from English and other closely related cultural groups such as the temple at Uppsala.
 Despite this, the overall narrative and Coifi's role in is generally regarded as ahistorical by scholars, being drawn principally from other Christian texts.
 It is believed that narrative is broadly an invention with Bede having been focused on biblical exegesis and reflecting on the concept of Redemption rather than accurately recording what happened.

 Although Goodmanham is very near to York, the capital of Viking England, we have no information about Goodmanham from that period.
 It is next found as a listing in the Domesday Book of 1086, produced under William the Conqueror at the time of the Norman Conquest.
 A few names of resident farmers are given: Colgri, Orm, Norman, William de Coleville.
 These names show the presence of Normans now occupying the land.

-The church of All Hallows now stands on or near the site of the original pagan temple.
+All Hallows' Church, Goodmanham stands on or near the site of the original pagan temple.
 This church dates from around 1130 AD and replaces an earlier one of wooden construction built in the Saxon period.
 The church was designated a Grade I listed building in 1986 and is now recorded in the National Heritage List for England, maintained by Historic England.
+Its former rectory is now Hall Garth.